huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

 The `http_backend` object supports the following:

 * `protocol` - (Required, String) Specifies the backend request protocol.
 The value can be 'HTTP' and 'HTTPS'.

-* `method` - (Optional, String) Specifies the backend request method, including 'GET','POST','PUT' and etc..
+* `method` - (Required, String) Specifies the backend request method, including 'GET','POST','PUT' and etc..

 * `uri` - (Required, String) Specifies the backend request path.
 The value must comply with URI specifications.

 * `vpc_channel` - (Optional, String) Specifies the VPC channel ID.
 This parameter and `url_domain` are alternative.

 * `url_domain` - (Optional, String) Specifies the backend service address.
 An endpoint URL is in the format of "domain name (or IP address):port number", with up to 255 characters.
 This parameter and `vpc_channel` are alternative.

 * `timeout` - (Optional, Int) Timeout duration (in ms) for API Gateway to request for the backend service.
 Defaults to 50000.

 The `function_backend` object supports the following:

 * `function_urn` - (Required, String) Specifies the function URN.

 * `invocation_type` - (Required, String) Specifies the invocation mode, which can be 'async' or 'sync'.

-* `version` - (Optional, String) Specifies the function version.
+* `version` - (Required, String) Specifies the function version.

 * `timeout` - (Optional, Int) Timeout duration (in ms) for API Gateway to request for FunctionGraph.
 Defaults to 50000.

 The `mock_backend` object supports the following:

 * `result_content` - (Optional, String) Specifies the return result.

 * `version` - (Optional, String) Specifies the version of the Mock backend.

 * `description` - (Optional, String) Specifies the description of the Mock backend.
 The description cannot exceed 255 characters.